kshartul/aks-ga/README.md

 Azure Kubernetes Service (AKS) offers the quickest way to start developing and deploying cloud-native apps in Azure, datacenters, or at the edge with built-in code-to-cloud pipelines and guardrails.
 Get unified management and governance for on-premises, edge, and multi-cloud Kubernetes clusters.
 Interoperate with Azure security, identity, cost management, and migration services.

+Run in the following sequence

+1) backend
+2) aks-create
+3) deployment
+4) destroy  - clean

 ![AKS](https://github.com/kshartul/aks-ga/blob/main/AKS.webp)